UAB-CINL/UAB-CINL.github.io/docs/scanner/xnat/file_management.md

 One of the best ways to get your files to XNAT is to send them directly from the scanner immediately after the scan session ends.
 Anything sent using this method will go to XNAT, but if you want your files to be associated with your porject, and want to access your files without the help of an administrator, you should make sure you know your project's Project ID.
 If you are collection data for a new project, it only takes a few minutes to [create a new project in XNAT](projects.md#creating-a-new-project)

 In order to associate the scans with your project, you need to add a tag with your Project ID during the scan setup process.
 Once you make it to the Patient Confirmation page, locate the **Study Comment** entry under **Requested Procedure**.
 Input "Project: *your project ID*" with no quotes.
-For example, if a Project ID was BRF, you would insert "Project ID: BRF" with no quotes.
+For example, if a Project ID was BRF, you would insert "Project: BRF" with no quotes.

 ![!
 Study Comments ><](images/study-comments.png)